bitovi/academy/src/react-native/11-navigation/navigation.md

 ### React Native Vector Icons

 The React Native Vector Icons repository is an invaluable resource for enhancing your React Native applications with high-quality icons.
 This library provides an extensive collection of icons from popular sets such as FontAwesome, Material Icons, and Ionicons.
 It integrates seamlessly with React Native, offering versatile components that you can style and scale to meet any design requirements.
-By importing your chosen icon set and utilizing the <Icon> component, you can easily specify properties like name, size, and color to incorporate icons into your apps.
-This tool is essential for both novice and seasoned developers, enabling you to elevate the visual appeal and functionality of your mobile apps with minimal effort.
+By importing your chosen icon set and utilizing the `<Icon>` component, you can easily specify properties like name, size, and color to incorporate icons into your apps.

 ### Setup 1